JortvD/rust-migration-thesis/README.md

 - Qualitative interview with project (lead) developers

 ### Subquestion 3
-> What strategies are used during the migration process?
+> What strategies are employed during the migration process?

 (Notes: still broad.
 Should I include "... to reduce technical debt"?)